 We have three Jacks in my family.
 My dad, my oldest son and my sister’s girlfriend.
 It can get confusing.
 Luckily, my sister’s girlfriend will go by Jackie when the family is all together.
 But otherwise, she is wonderful Jaq.
 Jaq is the perfect partner for my sister.
 She is supportive, helpful and generous.
 She gave us a guitar for our daughter to use when she begins guitar lessons.
 She has also given us bags of little boy hand-me-downs.
 She always shops in the boy’s section, which is great for my son.
 Oh and she gave away a kidney.
 Like a real live kidney, to her sister.
 How many people can say they know someone who gave away a kidney?
 I can!

 Jaq is from Mexico and comes from a family that appreciates food.
 Her guacamole is the best you can put in your mouth.
 The ingredients are thoughtful and well-executed.
 All of them matter.
 It gets requested all the time for family gatherings.
+One might say it is award winning guacamole.

 The authority on guacamole